 So whether it is a breakfast meeting, working lunch, a canapé reception or gala dinner, make sure when you are choosing your venue that they have the right approach to food and a team of catering specialists behind them that can help.

-CoventryConferences have overcome this by having a catering partner, KUDOS.
-This allows them to focus on the day-to-day of running a modern and purpose-built conference and events centre in the heart of Coventry and leaves KUDOS, the award-winning venue caterer, to focus on food, provenance and guiding the organiser to ensure all they wish is delivered within their catering choices.
+CoventryConferences have overcome this by having a catering partner, Seasoned Venues Ltd. This allows them to focus on the day-to-day of running a modern and purpose-built conference and events centre in the heart of Coventry and leaves Seasoned, the award-winning venue caterer, to focus on food, provenance and guiding the organiser to ensure all they wish is delivered within their catering choices.